 Beef.
-Lean cuts such as top sirloin steak pack protein, vitamins B6 and B12, and niacin, as well as zinc and iron, in forms that are easy to absorb.
+Lean cuts, such as top sirloin steak, pack protein, vitamins B6 and B12, and niacin, as well as zinc and iron, in forms that are easy to absorb.
 Beef is also rich in choline.
 Add lean ground beef to pasta sauces, or use it in tacos, as burgers, in stir-fry dishes, and in chili.

 Berries.
 They're packed with carbohydrates, vitamin C, potassium, folate, fiber, and fluid.
 The phytonutrients in berries are naturally beneficial plant compounds that protect cells from damage.
 Enjoy them on top of whole-grain cereal, in smoothies made with yogurt or milk, in pancakes, and in salads.
 Layer yogurt with berries and crunchy whole-grain cereal for a dessert parfait.

 Cheese (pasteurized).
 Cheese has concentrated amounts of calcium, phosphorus, and magnesium for your bones and your baby's, plus vitamin B12 and protein.
 Use reduced-fat varieties to save on calories, fat, and cholesterol.
-Snack on it with whole-grain crackers or fruit, sprinkle it on top of soups, or use it in salads, sandwiches, and omelets.
+Snack on cheese with whole-grain crackers or fruit, sprinkle it on top of soups, or use it in salads, sandwiches, and omelets.

 Milk.
 It's an excellent source of calcium, phosphorus, and vitamin D. Milk also packs protein, vitamin A, and B vitamins.
-Choose plain or flavored, and use it in smoothies with fruit, over whole-grain cereal and fruit, and in pudding; make oatmeal in the microwave with milk instead of water.
+Choose plain or flavored, and use it in smoothies with fruit, over whole-grain cereal and fruit, and in pudding.
+Make oatmeal in the microwave with milk instead of water.